Breed Health Co-ordinator position is currently vacant.

 In short health matters.

 With the increased use of social media, health within the breed is also more transparent.
 The Cause of Death/Illness survey continues to be very relevant although input into this survey remains low currently.
-It is my plan to make sure that this becomes more prominent in an effort to increase uptake by all Samoyed owners.
-What is also important is that it is not just viewed as a Cause of Death survey but for the breed to be aware of health issues arising during a dogs lifespan, for example, I already know from our own experience and by discussion with veterinary eye specialists, that indolent ulcers are more common in samoyeds than a lot of other breeds and especially as when they are over 7 years old.
+We hope to promote this important information so that it is not just viewed as a Cause of Death survey but for the breed to be aware of health issues arising during a dogs lifespan.
+It is already known that indolent ulcers are more common in samoyeds than a lot of other breeds, and especially if they are over 7 years old.

 The breed is also aware of the ongoing issue of diabetes within samoyeds and is supporting research to identify the relevant markers which show a predisposition to this disease.
 Hopefully in the future it will lead to a test.

-With the Samoyed community becoming more international with overseas dogs here, and also dogs exported from the UK health and health testing becomes more central to ensuring that not only UK samoyeds remain healthy but that we don’t import or export any health issues.
+With the Samoyed community becoming more international with more overseas dogs being imported, and also some dogs exported from the UK, health and health testing becomes more central to ensuring that not only UK samoyeds remain healthy but that we don’t import or export any health issues.
 We can only do this by being very open about issues we come across in the breed in our own dogs.

-We are very lucky in our breed as it is a Category 1 as far as the Kennel Club is concerned, i.e. with no big issues but to keep it that way, we need to work at it.
+We are very lucky in our breed that it is a Category 1 and as far as the Kennel Club is concerned we do not have any big issues but to keep it that way, we need to health test and not use untested dogs to breed from.

 Cause of Death Form – Now available ONLINE

-Information Sheets regarding HIP TESTING, BLOAT, SEBACEOUS ADENITIS and EYE TESTING can be found on the DOWNLOADS PAGE
+Information Sheets regarding HIP TESTING, BLOAT, SEBACEOUS ADENITIS, EYE TESTING , GLAUCOMA, CORNEAL ULCERS and LIVING WITH A BLIND DOG can be found on the DOWNLOADS PAGE